-This is a very broad question but a PI’s answers can be quite telling.
+This is a very broad question but a PI’s answer can be quite telling.
 On the surface they are telling you their expectations in terms of work hours, research output, number of publications, and fellowships.
-But from their answers you can infer a lot about what kind of supervisor they would be and where their priorities lie.
+But you can also infer a lot from their answer about what kind of supervisor are and where their priorities lie.
 For example, do they care more about your productivity or the number of hours you work?

 5. What sort of teaching or mentorship opportunities are available for postdocs?

 As a postdoc, you are training to become a PI or professor.
-Teaching and mentoring is a huge component of these jobs and as such a good postdoc position allows the trainee to gain more experience as a teacher and mentor.
+Teaching and mentoring are huge components of these jobs and, as such, a good postdoc position allows the trainee to gain more experience as a teacher and mentor.
 Postdocs in the humanities are often required to teach as part of their position, but it is equally important that STEM postdocs look for positions that offer similar opportunities.

 6. What is your training plan for postdocs?

 While a postdoc is no longer a student they are still a trainee.
 You want to be sure the PI acknowledges this and has a plan for your growth.
 Are there certain milestones they want you to hit?
 How often will they check in with you?
 Are there any professional development activities they want you to participate in?